Quantum Interference between Photons and Single Quanta of Stored Atomic Coherence

-Linear quantum network or boson sampling requires indistinguishability of any kind of single bosonic excitations, which can be revealed by performing Hong-Ou-Mandel interference and observing perfect cancellation of the state $|1,1\rangle$ from the boson-boson interaction in a unitary beamsplitter ~\cite{HOM1987PRL, Kaufman2014Science, Lopes2015}.
-This bunching behavior is due to their bosonic nature, i.e. the exchange symmetry of the identical bosons at the beamsplitter, while antibunching stems from the Pauli exclusion principle that governs the quantum statistics of identical fermions~\cite{HOMNJP2005}.
-However, if the beamsplitting operation is not unitary, as in the case of an open system with controllable dissipation, such as a cold atomic ensemble \cite{Wen2019}, the bosonic bunching statistics can be switched, with antibunching being also attainable~\cite{Vest2017Anti,Li2021NonUnitary, vetlugin2021antihongoumandel}.
-The standard Hong-Ou-Mandel dip is thus reversed and, in stark contrast, a bump of enhanced coincidence is expected, therefore the probability of the state $|1,1\rangle$ is not anymore negligible and can even dominate over all other possible outcomes.
-The recent realization of a non-Hermitian magnon-photon beamsplitting (MPBS) interface and the observation of controllable first-order interference between the light field and the stored spin wave ~\cite{Wen2019} can lead to the first observation of this exotic behavior in a cold atomic ensemble.
+When implementing quantum memories in a quantum network, operations such as entanglement swapping require indistinguishability of the interacting bosonic excitations, which can be characterized by performing Hong-Ou-Mandel interference and observing cancellation of the output state $|1,1\rangle$ in a unitary beam splitter~\cite{HOM1987PRL, Kaufman2014Science, Lopes2015}.
+This bunching behavior originates from their bosonic nature, i.e., the exchange symmetry of the identical bosons at the beam splitter, while antibunching stems from the Pauli exclusion principle that governs the quantum statistics of identical fermions~\cite{HOMNJP2005}.
+In the past decades, photon-photon and magnon-magnon quantum interference has been widely demonstrated through various linear beam splitting operations~\cite{HOM1987PRL, Li2016HOMMagnon, Qian2016HOMIndependentSource}, while the indistinguishability between these two distinct excitations has not yet been well verified.
+Relevant attempts can be found in diamond crystals, in which nonclassical interference between an optical mode and a nonobservable phononic mode has been demonstrated~\cite{England2016}.
+Recently, new physics on quantum interference has revealed that the bosonic bunching statistics can be switched to antibunching if the beam splitting operation is not unitary, as in the case of an open system with dissipation~\cite{Vest2017Anti,Li2021NonUnitary, vetlugin2021antihongoumandel}.
+Therefore, a controllable non-Hermitian magnon-photon beam splitting (MPBS) interface~\cite{Wen2019} can lead to the first observation of this exotic physics in cold atomic systems.